 The base version of EasyBlog is free, and its premium plans start at $80 per year (which includes unlimited installations and 14 blog themes).
 There’s also a developer plan for $199 a year, which includes 21 blog themes to choose from.

 Forms are a way to solicit and store information from your website visitors, using specific input fields of your choosing.
 You can use online forms for a variety of purposes: collecting contact information, running surveys, or even inviting clients to ask questions.

 If you want to create a form in Joomla without coding it by hand, you’ll need an extension like Breezing Forms.
 The base version is free, and will get the job done.
-However, the pro version is also worth a look, as it comes with additional features such as integration with services like Dropbox and Constant Contact.
+However, the pro version is also worth a look, as it comes with additional features such as integration with services like Dropbox.

 Joomla is a useful CMS to start with, but its features can also be greatly expanded using the right extensions.
 Of course, every extension you install adds at least a little bulk to your site’s code, and can potentially slow things down.
 Therefore, it’s important to choose the extensions you’ll use carefully.

 Joomla’s most popular extensions are well-known for a reason – they provide crucial features that the platform is lacking by default.
 The four extensions we think almost any Joomla site can benefit from include: